aws-samples/spark-on-aws-lambda/README.md

 Browse to the Docker folder with all the required files.
 Build the Docker image locally by executing the Dockerfile locally.

-#Browse to the local folder
+#Browse to the local folder and run the docker build along with the desired FRAMEWORK, HUDI, DELTA and ICEBERG
 ```
-docker build -t sparkonlambda .
+docker build --build-arg FRAMEWORK=DELTA -t sparkonlambda .
 ```

 ### Run the docker